amritgiri/lab_5th_sem/dbms/README.md

-# Query are in .md files
+# Queries are in .md files